How to create 2D barcodes

 Output

-PDF417 is a stacked linear barcode commonly recognized by its wide, rectangular appearance that resembles a block of digital static.
+PDF417 is a stacked linear barcode recognized by its wide, rectangular appearance resembling digital static.
+This format encodes significantly more data than other 2D formats, making it ideal for storing detailed information.

-The unique aspect of PDF417 is its ability to serve as a portable data file, allowing it to store large amounts of comprehensive data, such as photos, names, and biometric records, without requiring a database connection.
-Most commonly used for government identification, such as the back of driver's licenses, and printed airline boarding passes.
+PDF417's unique capability is serving as a portable data file, storing large amounts of data like photos, names, and biometric records without requiring database connections.
+It's commonly used for government identification like driver's licenses and printed airline boarding passes.
+The format supports both text and binary data encoding.

 Code

-IronBarcode makes generating PDF417 straightforward: we pass BarcodeEncoding.PDF417 as the second parameter when calling the Create method, then export it as an image.
+IronBarcode makes generating PDF417 simple: pass BarcodeEncoding.PDF417 as the second parameter when calling the Create method, then export it as an image.
+You can also save barcodes in various image formats including PNG, JPEG, and more.

 :path=/static-assets/barcode/content-code-examples/how-to/create-pdf417-barcode.cs